alejandsyui/alejandsyui.github.io/README.md

 ## 📄 License

-This project is for educational purposes.
-Microsoft branding and content are property of Microsoft Corporation.
+This project is for educational and demonstration purposes.

 ---